Skip to main content

 favorite_drink_hot: coffee

-Then, the admin console uses the values from the Helm chart values.yaml to populate the remaining fields in the ConfigMap: favorite_day, favorite_dessert, and favorite_drink_hot.
+KOTS then uses the values from the Helm chart values.yaml to populate the remaining fields in the ConfigMap: favorite_day, favorite_dessert, and favorite_drink_hot.

 When recursiveMerge is set to true, the ConfigMap for the deployed application includes the following key value pairs: